MathewSachin/Captura/User-Manual.md

 ## Bottom Section
 ![Bottom Section]({{ site.baseurl }}/img/Manual/3.png)

 1. Displays the Selected folder where `ffmpeg.exe` is present.
-If this is empty, FFMpeg is used from the current folder or from the `PATH` environmental variable.
+If this is empty, FFmpeg is used from the current folder or from the `PATH` environmental variable.
-2. **Reset FFMpeg Folder:** Resets the FFMpeg folder to empty.
+2. **Reset FFmpeg Folder:** Resets the FFmpeg folder to empty.
-3. **Select FFMpeg Folder:** Shows a Folder Browser Dialog to select FFMpeg folder.
+3. **Select FFmpeg Folder:** Shows a Folder Browser Dialog to select FFmpeg folder.
 4. Displays the Selected output folder.
 5. **Select Output Folder:** Shows a Folder Browser Dialog to select Output folder.
 6. **Status Bar:** Displays status information.